 ‘Unleash the evil inside’

-Amityville: The Awakening is a 2015 American supernatural horror feature film produced by Dimension Films and Blumhouse Productions and directed by Franck Khalfoun (Maniac remake) from a screenplay by Casey La Scala (The Remaining) and Daniel Farrands (The Tooth Fairy storyline, The Haunting in Connecticut producer).
+Amityville: The Awakening is a 2017 American supernatural horror film produced by Dimension Films and (sigh) Blumhouse Productions and directed by Franck Khalfoun (Maniac remake) from a screenplay by Casey La Scala (The Remaining) and (deeper sigh) Daniel Farrands (The Tooth Fairy storyline, The Haunting in Connecticut producer).
 It was formerly known as Amityville: The Re-Awakening and The Amityville Horror: The Lost Tapes.

-The film was originally due for release by Dimension Films on January 2, 2015.
+Filmed in 2014, this was originally due for release by Dimension Films on January 2, 2015.
 However, its release was pushed back and back.
-For several months, it was scheduled to be released in January 2017 but was rescheduled to June 29, 2017, then cancelled.
+For several months, it was scheduled to be released in January 2017 but was rescheduled to June 29, 2017, and then cancelled.

-The film finally debuted for free for a limited time on Google Play from October 12, and was released by Dimension Films in select theaters on October 28, 2017.
-Playing in ten movie theaters the film made just $742 in its opening weekend.
+The film finally debuted for free for a limited time on Google Play on October 12 and was released by Dimension Films in select theatres on October 28, 2017.
+Playing in ten movie theatres the film made just $742 in its opening weekend.

 ” …as mediocre as the genre gets […] There’s a notable lack of set-pieces, with very little bumps in the night for a movie set in the world’s most evil-infested home.
 We get the occasional dream sequence, but the film is so awkwardly edited that the movie’s oneiric moments often appear to be left open-ended, segueing confusingly into the more grounded parts of the story.”
 The Movie Waffler